aDecoy/AI-gym_with_Mujoco-py/README.md

 No longer updated.
-Some of the stuff in here is now wrong
+(Some of the stuff in here is now wrong, in the sence that it is a bit outdated, so not all here needs to be done)

 # AI-gym_with_Mujoco-py
 Here I show how to setup your enviorment to run AI-gym enviorments that use the physic engine Mujoco.
 This was a pain to get working on windows, so this repository will have a setup guide and an example on how to learn to walk.